 - 1. Undergarments: Students are required to wear appropriate undergarments at all times.
 It is unacceptable for the student to wear undergarments that are visible, or visible through the outer garments.
 A white, black, or gray undershirt that is not baggy may be worn under scrubs. - 2.
 Shoes: Shoes are polished and kept in good repair.
 Shoelaces are of the same color as the shoes and are tied for safety.
-Athletic-type or nursing shoes must be worn, unless other specific footwear is required due to the nature of the job. - 3.
-Hosiery/Socks: White colored Hosiery or socks are required to be worn at all times.
+Athletic-type or nursing shoes must be worn unless other specific footwear is required due to the nature of the job. - 3.
+Hosiery/Socks: White colored Hosiery or socks are required to be always worn.
 No ankle socks. - 11.
 Rings: Limited to one small band on any finger. - 12.
 Watches: Wear only one watch.

 - 13. Jewelry: No bracelets.
 A single chain necklace not exceeding 20 inches, including a small pendant not to exceed the size of a quarter may be worn inside the neckline of the uniform.
 No earrings allowed.
 Nose rings, or other body piercing jewelry is not acceptable at any time.
 Includes tongue and eyebrow. - 14.
 Hair: A neat, natural hairstyle is an essential part of a well-groomed appearance.
 Students must select styles that will not fall forward over the face while performing job duties.
-Extreme fashion statements such as shaving the head, radical haircuts or tinting hair in unnatural colors - blue, green, pink etc. are not acceptable.
+Extreme fashion statements such as shaving the head, radical haircuts, or tinting hair in unnatural colors blue, green, pink etc. are not acceptable.
 No hats are allowed. - 15.
-Fingernails: kept clean and well groomed and do not exceed one-eighth of an inch beyond the fingertip.
+Fingernails: kept clean and well-groomed and do not exceed one-eighth of an inch beyond the fingertip.

-Students in violation of the dress code or clinical rules will be counseled according to the following sequence:
+\\Students in violation of the dress code or clinical rules will be counseled according to the following sequence:

-- The first violation will result in a written warning. - The second violation will result in a formal contract being written. - Failure to meet the formal contract requirements and/or a third violation will result in a failing grade for the appropriate ECHO course.
-In the event a student is in violation of more than one code or rule at a time, the ECHO Instructor and Program Director/Coordinator has the option of placing the student on contract at the Director/Coordinator's discretion.
+- The first violation will result in a written warning. - The second violation will result in a formal contract being written. - Failure to meet the formal contract requirements and/or a third violation will result in a failing grade for the appropriate vascular technology course.
+In the event a student is in violation of more than one code or rule at a time, the vascular technology Instructor and Program Director/Coordinator has the option of placing the student on contract at the Director/Coordinator's discretion.

-HILL COLLEGE DIAGNOSTIC MEDICAL SONOGRAPHY/ECHOCARDIOGRAPHY ACADEMIC AND/OR DISCIPLINARY VIOLATION FORM
+HILL COLLEGE Vascular Technology ACADEMIC AND/OR DISCIPLINARY VIOLATION FORM

 Student's Name: Course:

 (Circle Incident)

-1 st Incident Verbal warning 2 nd Incident (Written Warning) 3rd Incident (Probation)
+1 st Incident Verbal warning 2nd Incident (Written Warning) 3 rd Incident (Probation)

 Instructors Comments:

 Student's Comments:

 Student's Name (Print):

-Student's Signature: Date:

-Instructor's Signature: Date:

 Dean of Health Science: Date:

-28